ReachableCEO/StartupStarterPackage/src/ProductPlan/Interview-Notes.md

 - ::Can we do X?
 - ::Do we support Y?
 - ::Action item: research topic Z
-- ::Action item: Send follow-up email as per [post-interview checklist](Interview-Checklist#post-interview-checklist)
+- ::Action item: Send follow-up email as per [post-interview checklist](./Interview-Checklist#post-interview-checklist.md)
-- ::Action item: prepare for next interview with PERSON(S) on DATE
+- ::Action item: prepare for next interview with PERSON(./S.md) on DATE

 ### Other Interview Notes